-School officials at the Plano Independent School District hoped to eventually roll out access to its new SAS-based business intelligence (BI)
+School officials at the Plano Independent School District hoped to eventually roll out access to its new SAS-based business intelligence (BI) suite to more than 4,000 teachers and administrators.

 So when just 90 principals brought the whole system crashing down within 15 seconds during a test deployment in the fall of 2005, Jim Hirsch, an associate superintendent who oversees the school district's IT operations, knew he had a problem.